(This is a technical page on this subject. Click the link to see a non-technical page subsurface methane in New Mexico.)

 Table 1.
 Stable isotope values in well water near the Animus River in New Mexico.

-Potable groundwater has also been sampled and analyzed for dissolved methane in the Middle Rio Grande Basin (also known as the Albuquerque Basin) located along a 100-mile stretch of the Rio Grande River in the Albuquerque area (126).
-This basin is the eastern-most down-faulted block of the Basin and Range Province.
+Potable groundwater has also been sampled and analyzed for dissolved methane in the Middle Rio Grande Basin (also known as the Albuquerque Basin) located along a 100-mile stretch of the Rio Grande River in the Albuquerque area (Plummer and others, 2004).
+This basin is a down-faulted block of the Rio Grande Rift.
 It borders the southeastern side of the Colorado Plateau.
 The methane analyses are for 255 wells (including test holes and geoprobes) and seven springs.
 Sixty-five percent (65%) of these sampled sites yielded dissolved methane values less than the minimum reported value of 0.0001 mg/L. All of the methane values were less than 0.1 mg/L except values from two monitoring wells at the same location in western Albuquerque, which sampled from depths ranging from 710 to 1050 feet.
 Figure 5 shows dissolved methane plotted against dissolved sulfate.
 Where a monitoring site had two values of either constituent, the average is plotted.
 The two high methane values correspond to the two monitoring wells in western Albuquerque.
 These two wells appear to be sampling part of the basin aquifer system where sulfate is at sufficiently low concentrations so that significant methanogenesis can occur.
 That is, sulfate reducing microbes are unable to out-compete methanogens due to lack of sulfate in the parts of the aquifer sampled by these two wells.

 Figure 5.
 Graph of dissolved sulfate versus dissolved methane in Albuquerque Basin monitoring wells.

 As mentioned above, settlers noticed gas bubbles along the Animas River prior to 1900.
-Since shallow commercial oil and gas was later discovered in the area (1921) and fractures and faults have been mapped in the area (125), these bubbles probably contained methane.
+Since shallow commercial oil and gas was later discovered in the area (1921) and fractures and faults have been mapped in the area (Chafin, 1994), these bubbles probably contained methane.
 Later, after extensive oil and gas development in the area along the Animas River, gas seeps were observed in pastures in the Animas River Valley near the town of Cedar Hill.
-These seeps were identified by soil-gas methane measurements in bare spots in the grass that were 5 to 10 feet across (125).
+These seeps were identified by soil-gas methane measurements in bare spots in the grass that were 5 to 10 feet across (Chafin, 1994).